JoostVoskuil/azure-devops-gitleaks/README.md

 - Deprecation warning of 'configtype' value custom.
 Use customfullpath instead.
 This is due to upcomming gitleaks 8
 - Fixed bug that scanonlychanges (--commit-file) and depth cannot work together
 - Fixed bug that reportype was a mandatory parameter, will default in code to json
+- Protection against Gitleaks v8, Gitleaks v7 will be the latest version supported by this task.
+Gitleaks v8 will be a newer version of this task.

 ### 1.3